In this article, we will try to explain why practising Regular Physical Activity for Senior is an excellent decision to take.

 Knowing that Falls are the leading cause of both fatal and nonfatal injuries for people aged 65+ (source: ncoa.org), it is important to prevent falls.
 The good news about falls is that most of them can be prevented.
 Physical activity can prevent significantly falls (think also about checking the health conditions and maintain same safety precaution at homes)

-Regular exercise probably helps ease depression in a number of ways, which may include:
+Regular Physical Activity for Senior probably helps ease depression in a number of ways, which may include:

 - Releasing feel-good brain chemicals that may ease depression (neurotransmitters, endorphins and endocannabinoids)